IshakChen9/navigate_TBT4_pkg/README.md

    This approach is applicable in environments with disk-shaped obstacles.

-   - “Global Hybrid Feedback Control with Local Optimal Obstacle Avoidance Maneuvers.”
+   - Cheniouni, I., Berkane, S., and Tayebi, A., “Global Hybrid Feedback Control with Local Optimal Obstacle Avoidance Maneuvers,” [arxiv](https://arxiv.org/abs/2412.20320)

 2. The quasi-optimal navigation approach (quasi_optimal_navigation.py)